asyncapi/protobuf-schema-parser/README.md

 |--------------------------|:-----------------------------------------------------------------------------------------------------------|:-----|
 | primitiveTypesWithLimits | If you dont like to get default Min and Max limits for primitive types, you can set this option to `false` | true |

+## Supported validation frameworks

+If you would like to add additional validation to your proto files, you can use one of the following validation frameworks.

+- [proto-gen-validate](https://github.com/bufbuild/protoc-gen-validate) Validation of lists are not 100% supported